 Paul McCartney was never satisfied with the overproduction by Phil Spector on the Let It Be album.
 So, in November of 2003, McCartney released Let It Be…Naked.
 It took the album back to the original intent of the band, which was to present the songs as played by just The Beatles and Billy Preston, with no overdubs.

-We can expect another version of this album in 2021, when a remixed soundtrack is released for the documentary film The Beatles: Get Back.
+We got another version of this album in October of 2021, when the remixed box set was released, shortly before the documentary film The Beatles: Get Back.